 Older children may benefit from discussing the heart cath about a week or so before the scheduled date.
 At this point, kids understand more about the body, the organs, and how they work.
 For that reason, they may be more afraid of pain.
-You might explain to your child that he or she will be getting medicine that will make him or her very sleepy throughout the heart cath, and that he or she will not feel any discomfort during the procedure.
+You might explain to your child that he or she will be getting medication that will make him or her very sleepy throughout the heart cath, and this medication will keep him or her from feeling any discomfort during the procedure.
 It will also make it hard to remember much about the procedure afterward.

 You might add that the heart is like a pump, and the heart cath will help the doctor understand how well your child's heart is pumping.
-Books about going to the hospital also might be helpful.
+Books about going to the hospital might also be helpful.